 The event website is at www.stingraypointregatta.org.
-Sign up to our Stingray Point Regatta email list to get news and updates.
 Be sure to follow the regatta on our Facebook Page.

-RULES - The regatta shall be governed by the rules as defined in The Racing Rules of Sailing (RRS) for 2013-2016 except as modified by the Sailing Instructions.
+RULES - The regatta shall be governed by the rules as defined in The Racing Rules of Sailing (RRS) except as modified by the Sailing Instructions.

-ELIGIBILITY The 2016 Stingray Point Regatta is open to monohull boats racing under PHRF or One-Design.
+ELIGIBILITY The 2017 Stingray Point Regatta is open to monohull boats racing under PHRF or One-Design.
 All PHRF boats must possess a valid PHRF Chesapeake rating certificate.
 One-Design competitors must be members of their respective class associations.
-Cruising class boats without a PHRF certificat will be assigned a rating by the race organizers.
+Cruising class boats without a PHRF certificate will be assigned a rating by the race organizers.

 CLASSES The regatta is open to boats in the following handicap divisions or classes: PHRF classes: A, B, C, NS, Cruising, and J/70.
 Other handicap divisions or classes may be added at the discretion of the organizing authority if five or more boats register for that division or class.
-Contact the Race Chairman at (703) 362-9239 or firstname.lastname@example.org.
+Contact the Race Chairman at (804) 334-1181 or email@example.com.
 Event headquarters will be the main clubhouse building at Fishing Bay Yacht Club.
-All skippers must check in during registration to receive their Skippers' package and Sailing Instructions.
+All skippers must check in during registration to receive their Skipper's package and Sailing Instructions.

 RACING AND COURSES The regatta is comprised of (i) the Stingray Light long-distance race; and (ii) the Stingray Point Regatta.

-- The Stingray Point Regatta will be conducted on September 3-4 near the mouth of the Piankatank River.
-A Skippers' Meeting will be held under the tent at 18:00 pm Friday, September 2.
+- The Stingray Point Regatta will be conducted on September 2-3 near the mouth of the Piankatank River.
+A Skippers' Meeting will be held under the tent at 18:00 pm Friday, September 1.
 The number of daily races will be determined by the Race Committee based on the weather conditions on each day of racing.
-The warning signal for the first start each day is anticipated for 10:30.
+The warning signal for the first start each day will be at 10:00.